 1. Reaching Vulnerable Populations

-2. Models of Care Emphasizing Health and Social Needs Prevention in Primary Care
+2. Models of Care Emphasizing Health and Disease Prevention Including the Social Determinants of Health in Primary Care

 Developing and evaluating primary care-centred systemic innovation: